Char2sGu/nest-mikro-crud/README.md

 }
 ```

-You could also change its behavior and do anything with the entity by overriding it.
+Overriding it to do anything with the entity.

 ```ts
 class OurService /*extends ...*/ {